-The photographs show a cluster munition canister or “rack” that appears to be similar in design to the US-produced M1 cluster adapter.
+The photographs show a metal tubular “rack” that appears to be similar in design to the US-produced M1 cluster adapter.
 The small fragmentation bombs are of a more modern design and marking than World War II-era munitions.
-A military officer who requested anonymity confirmed that the weapon was manufactured in Myanmar; additionally, a former military ordinance officer confirmed that the markings on the weapons were those used by Myanmar’s armed forces.
+A military officer who requested anonymity confirmed that the weapon was manufactured in Myanmar; additionally, a former military ordnance officer confirmed that the markings on the weapons were those used by Myanmar’s armed forces.

 “Myanmar Defense Weapons,” 20 March 2014.
 English translation from Hla Oo’s Blog “Burma Army’s MRLS or Multi Rocket Launcher Systems,” 23 March 2014.